 Kirchgaden Schleerieth, Foto: F.Trykowski Bildstock mit Freifigur an den Kirchgaden Schleerieth, Foto: A.Hub Bildstockzentrum Egenhausen, Foto: F.Trykowski Kreuzschlepper von 1730 in Zeuzleben, Foto: A.Jansen Prozessionsaltar in Essleben, Foto: A.Jansen, Gemeinde Werneck Foto: Bartlomiej Banaszak, Lizenz: Deutsche Bahn AG Bildstock Herrenmarter in Essleben, Foto: A.Jansen, Gemeinde Werneck Bildstock von 1536 in Zeuzleben, Foto: A.Jansen, Gemeinde Werneck Ausstellung im Bildstockzentrum Egenhausen, Foto: F.Trykowski Vierseitiger Bildstock aus Sandstein von 1571, Foto: F.Trykowski

-You want to discover the Franconian way of life on a tour by train and bike?
+Want to discover the Franconian way of life on a tour by train and bike?
 Then off to Eßleben!
-This cycle tour takes you right through the land of the Marterli, past around 80 wayside shrines.
+This cycle tour takes you right through the land of shrines, past around 80 wayside shrines.

 Start